 In addition to his work as performer, Anthony is a professional composer and arranger.
 Nominated as "Outstanding Classical Composer" in the Detroit Music Awards in 2017, 2015, 2014, and 2012, his work has been commissioned by several notable parties including the Detroit Symphony Orchestra, the Detroit Red Wings, and University of Michigan professor Donald Sinta, a leading performer of contemporary classical saxophone repertoire.
 Anthony's orchestrations have been performed by the DSO, Wayne State University Orchestra, Studio 110 Jazz Orchestra, and the Flux Quartet.
 Most recently, he scored string arrangements for Jena Irene Asciutto, a former American Idol contestant and runner up.

-Anthony is also the music director for the Seaway Chorale and Orchestra in Trenton, Michigan and an instructor at Henry Ford College, where he teaches music theory, music technology, and the history of Rock and Roll.
-His original music, performed by The Anthony Lai Band can be found on Pandora, iTunes, Spotify and Amazon.
+Anthony is also the music director for the Seaway Chorale and Orchestra in Trenton, Michigan and an instructor at Henry Ford College, where he teaches music courses in theory, music technology, and history.
+His original music can be found on Pandora, iTunes, Spotify and Amazon.